afbrueckner/Fact-Fluency-Master/replit.md

 ## Overview

 This is a research-based math fact fluency practice application for middle school students using the Bay-Williams & Kling framework.
-The application provides interactive tools for developing math fact fluency through foundational facts, derived strategies, games, and assessment tools.
-It tracks student progress through three phases: counting, deriving, and mastery, while measuring accuracy, efficiency, flexibility, and strategy use.
+The application provides interactive tools for developing math fact fluency through foundational facts, derived strategies, games, and comprehensive assessment tools.
+It features a complete self-assessment system with eight different assessment types covering all major fact categories, tracks student progress through three phases: counting, deriving, and mastery, while measuring accuracy, efficiency, flexibility, and strategy use.

 ## User Preferences